School of Journalism

 Introduces graphic design terminology and principles using software packages and leading desktop and web publishing programs.
 Covers how to plan a publication based on audience and budget.
 Design assignments include newspapers, magazines, brochures, advertisements, and corporate identity programs.
 Strict attention is paid to deadlines and quality of the printed publication.

-Offers students hands-on opportunities to produce news stories for dissemination across video and several multimedia platforms.
-Seeks to engage students in the ethical challenges facing journalists historically and in the new media age.
+Engages students in the ethical challenges facing journalists historically and in the new media age.
 Students experiment with techniques used by TV and electronic news producers, including reporting, writing, videotaping, and editing on nonlinear digital editing equipment.
-Offers students an opportunity to create news stories and upload them to their websites with a variety of software programs, in line with journalistic and ethical standards.
+Offers students an opportunity to create and produce news stories and upload them to their websites with a variety of software programs for dissemination across video and several multimedia platforms, in line with journalistic and ethical standards.